TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 **Improvements**:
 - The validation set I used currently includes hindsight relabelled examples, where the test is going to be wrong by definition (check actually whether the code relabels the test problem or not).
 - Currently my data generation script is balancing the train examples (I think), it would be better to just include them all.
+Dataset is this one:`Trelis/synth_arc-agi-1_all_training_20250724_131808`.
+About ~750 rows.
 - A larger batch size can be used for metrics.
 Currently 8 but probably could be 16 or even 32.
 - The tests are all scoring 0 right now, which is not entirely unreasonable for a small split (and there is no sampling for validation).
 This may or may not be a concern BUT I should be manually inspecting by switching to printing grids and putting n to non zero for showing examples.
 - The ideal is to integrate and test passing in just a validation set for ARC AGI 1 with all evaluation problems. (like this one: Trelis/simple_arc-agi-1_shortest_evaluation_100_20250724_140207).